EmotiBit/EmotiBit_Docs/Getting_Started.md

 ### Stack your EmotiBit!

 - On the EmotiBit
-  - Insert the SD-Card into the slot on EmotiBit.
+  - Insert the SD-Card into the EmotiBit.
-  - Make sure the sliding switch on the lower side is not on HIB(Avaiable on only V4).
-You may use the plastic spudger provided in the kit to toggle the switch.
+  - Make sure the sliding switch(*Hibernate switch*) on the lower side is not on HIB. *(Avaiable on only V4)*
 - Plug in the Battery into the Feather.
-- Stack the Feather with the EmotiBit(12 pin connector goes into the 12 pin socket and the 16 pin connector goes into the 16 pin socket).
+- Stack the Feather with the EmotiBit(*12 pin connector goes into the 12 pin socket and the 16 pin connector goes into the 16 pin socket*)

 ![][EmotiBit-stackup]
-- Plug in the Adafruit Feather into your computer using the USB cable provided.

 ## Installing EmotiBit Software